Up or out: Private sector

 "Up or out" is practiced throughout the accounting industry in North America, most notably at the Big Four accounting firms, which also practice this policy in their branches in other countries.

-Up or out is also practiced in the investment banking industry, where third year analysts and third year associates who will not be promoted are asked to leave the bank.
+Up or out is also practiced in the investment banking industry, where third-year analysts and third-year associates who will not be promoted are asked to leave the bank.

-The management consulting industry also practices up or out, where it is commonly regarded as a sign of the industry's "hard-nosed approach to doing business" with Bain & Co and McKinsey & Company being the two consultancies most closely associated with the approach.
+The management consulting industry also practices up or out, where it is commonly regarded as a sign of the industry's "hard-nosed approach to doing business," with Bain & Co and McKinsey & Company being the two consultancies most closely associated with the approach.
 According to Leslie Perlow, up or out is also employed at Boston Consulting Group.

 Among many other law firms, Cravath, Swaine & Moore's so-called "Cravath System" historically expected associate lawyers to achieve partner status within ten years of being hired or to leave the firm.

 U.S. entrepreneur Vivek Wadhwa has argued that engineering in Silicon Valley is also "an 'up or out' profession: you either move up the ladder or face unemployment".

 Military

+In the U.S. military, the 1980 Defense Officer Personnel Management Act (DOPMA) mandates that officers passed over twice for promotion are required to be discharged or, if eligible, retired from the military.
+Officers in the former category, normally pay grade O-3 and below, are typically removed from active duty service at the end of the calendar year following their second non-selection for promotion.
+However, they may be granted a transfer to the Reserve Component at their current rank and remain eligible for promotion in the Reserve Component.
+Retirement eligible officers in the latter category will typically serve up to a maximum years of commissioned service point based on their final rank, such as 20 years for O-4, 28 years for O-5 and 30 years for O-6.
+These mandatory retirement dates may be periodically adjusted lower via Selective Early Retirement Boards (SERB) and Temporary Early Retirement Authority (TERA).

-In the U.S. military, the 1980 Defense Officer Personnel Management Act mandates that officers passed over twice for promotion are required to be discharged from the military.
-It has been criticized as "arbitrary and bad management" that forces out "many fit, experienced officers... because there were only so many slots into which they could be promoted."
-Paul V. Kane, a Marine veteran of Iraq War and a former fellow at Harvard Kennedy School, argued in 2009 that the "archaic 'up or out' military promotion system should be scrapped."
+DOPMA has been frequently criticized as "arbitrary and bad management" that forces out "many fit, experienced officers... because there were only so many slots into which they could be promoted."
+Paul V. Kane, a Marine veteran of the Iraq War and a former fellow at Harvard Kennedy School, argued in 2009 that the "archaic 'up or out' military promotion system should be scrapped."
+High Year of Tenure is a similar system applied to enlisted ranks.

 Manning control within the British Army plays a similar role.